 Should you get a puppy or adult dog?

 Puppies can be a lot of work.
 A bit like toddlers they often get into things, need to be kept occupied and need lots of training to help them grow into stable, well behaved adults.
-You will need to have at least 2 hours of free time each day to train and socialise your new puppy.
+You will need to have at least 2 hours of free time each day to train and socialize your new puppy.
 The first 16 weeks of your puppy’s life is crucial for normal social development.
 And maintenance of social skills and training needs to be continued intensively through the first 12 months of a young dog’s life.
 We all know those fearful, anxious dogs that are unable to be walked around other dogs or bite small children.
-Many people assume these dogs were abused in the past, where it is much more likely they didn’t receive adequate socialisation during critical stages of their development.
+Many people assume these dogs were abused in the past, where it is much more likely they didn’t receive adequate socialization during critical stages of their development.

 Pure-bred or cross-breed